tyssen/Deetector/readme.md

 # Deetector - ExpressionEngine device- and feature-detection add-on

-An ExpressionEngine plugin of the [Detector library](http://detector.dmolsen.com/) - a simple, PHP- and JavaScript-based browser- and feature-detection library that can adapt to new devices & browsers on its own without the need to pull from a central database of browser information.
+An ExpressionEngine plugin of the [Detector library](http://detector.dmolsen.com/) - a simple, PHP- and javascript-based browser- and feature-detection library that can adapt to new devices & browsers on its own without the need to pull from a central database of browser information.

 **Note:** Some of the variables listed below (indicated with comments) require a script to be added to the &lt;head> of your page which accesses the Detector library.
-Because of this, the Detector library
+Because of this, the Detector library is included in the third_party themes folder, rather than the third_party add-ons folder.

 ##Usage